Nationwide Legal Representation: How Our Firm Serves Clients in the U.S. Where Our Attorneys are Not Licensed

 Comprehensive Legal Representation

-At KBDA, we are committed to providing top-tier personal injury legal services.
+At KBD, we are committed to providing top-tier personal injury lawyer services.
 That comes in many forms.
-Whether directly through our licensed attorneys or via our nationwide network of trusted legal partners, we strive to ensure that your case is handled with professionalism and the tailored attention it deserves.
+Whether directly through our licensed attorneys, or via our nationwide network of trusted legal partners, we strive to ensure that your case is handled with professionalism and the tailored attention it deserves.
 We don’t always get it right, so we appreciate constructive criticism and we learn and grow from it.

 So that’s a little bit about how this works.
-If you or a loved one has been injured, contact us today to learn more about how we can help you achieve the best possible outcome for your case, regardless of where it happened.
+If you or a loved one has been injured, contact us today to learn more about how our personal injury attorneys can help you achieve the best possible outcome for your case, regardless of where it happened.
+If we are not licensed in the state where an action is filed, we will work with local counsel or try to help you find someone else.
 Our team is ready to bring their vast experience and resources to support you through every step of the legal process.